i001962/cryptowerk-cli/README.md

   -r, --retrieve=retrieve  Poll for Seals using retrievalIDs.

 DESCRIPTION
-  Retrieve Seals as link to proofs on several blockchains
+  Retrieve Seal that contains proofs.
+The proofs act as link to source of truth on various blockchains.
+The *orginal-file-name* will be suffixed with _seal.json This new file is used to poll for newer editions of the seal as blockchains heartbeats commit data.
 ```

 _See code: [src/commands/retrieve.ts](https://github.com/i001962/cw/blob/v0.0.0/src/commands/retrieve.ts)_